joshuaeckroth/csci431-website/notes/planning.md

 > represented so that it can be efficaciously brought to bear?
 > &#x2014; ["Cognitive Wheels: The frame problem of AI," Daniel C. Dennett](http://web.fc.uaem.mx:8080/~bruno/material/dennet_93_cognitiveWheels.pdf)

-## Limitations of classical planning

-Classical planning considers what to do in what order, but not&#x2026;

--   When actions happen and how long they take.
--   Limited resources that actions may need.
--   Semi-observable environments.
--   Dynamic environments.
--   Uncertain environments.
--   Stochastic (partially random) environments.

-## Solving a planning problem

-1. Identify *predicates* that help describe *partial states*.
-2. Identify *actions* that have preconditions (predicates) and postconditions (predicates)